 5. Netflix & Whatever You Want

 Did you know that watching a movie or a tv show can be actually good for you?
 Yes, that’s true!
-Researchers have found that watching your favorite tv show can help lower stress and anxiety by releasing endorphins.
+Researchers have found that watching your favourite tv show can help lower stress and anxiety by releasing endorphins.
 Which basically means that binge-watching Netflix makes you feel high without the use of drugs.
 Furthermore, television narratives became pretty complex, very informative and in the case of documentaries, even educational!
 What definitely throws a different light on tv that used to have a pretty bad reputation that could only make people dumb.
 Well, that’s good news!

-But before you take some time off to hole up at home to binge-watching your favorite 10 season tv show wait a second.
-While watching an episode after episode of your favorite show it’s a great way to relieve stress and anxiety it can be also highly addictive, just like any other pleasure that makes your brain constantly produces dopamine.
+But before you take some time off to hole up at home to binge-watching your favourite 10 season tv show wait a second.
+While watching an episode after episode of your favourite show it’s a great way to relieve stress and anxiety it can be also highly addictive, just like any other pleasure that makes your brain constantly produces dopamine.
 So use your Netflix mindfully!
 Engage in binge-watching only on special occasions or as a cure for a hard day.

 6. Sleepover - Spend Time With Your Tribe